 - Get cast wet, unless directed otherwise by physician.

-- Sunburn the cast area soon after the cast is off.
+- Sunburn the cast area for several days after the cast has been removed.

 - You have excessive pain or swelling.